A Comprehensive Analytical Model of the Dynamic Z-Pinch: II. Configuration

-The setup for the dynamic z-pinch is illustrated in Figure \ref{Fig:setup} in standard cylindrical coordinates ($r,\theta,z$).
-We assume that our system is axisymmetric and translationally symmetric such that $\partial/\partial\theta = \partial/\partial z = 0$, reducing our problem to one dimension.\\ Within a hollow cylinder of radius $r_{0}$, pre-ionized gas with initial radial mass distribution $\rho_{0}(r)$ is pumped into the gap between two vertically separated electrodes and magnetized with uniform axial field $B_{z0}$.
+The configuration for the dynamic z-pinch is illustrated in Fig.~\ref{Fig:config} in standard cylindrical coordinates ($r,\theta,z$).
+We assume that our system is axisymmetric and translationally symmetric such that $\partial/\partial\theta = \partial/\partial z = 0$, reducing our problem to one dimension.\\ Within a hollow cylinder of radius $r_{0}$, preionized gas with initial radial mass distribution $\rho_{0}(r)$ is pumped into the gap between two vertically separated electrodes and magnetized with uniform axial field $B_{z0}$.
 This gas serves as the medium to conduct an externally applied axial current profile $I(t)$ in the positive $\mathbf{\hat{z}}$ direction.
-The resulting current density $\vec{J}$ resides almost entirely at the outer surface and produces an azimuthal magnetic field $B_{\theta}(r,t)$ in the positive $\boldsymbol{\hat{\theta}}$ direction around itself via Amp\`ere's Law.
-Together, the current and magnetic field produce a $\vec{J}\times\vec{B}$ force in the inward radial direction, leading to a constriction of the material, which is referred to as the pinch force.
+The resulting current density $\vec{J}$ resides almost entirely at the outer surface and produces an azimuthal magnetic field $B_{\theta}(r,t)$ in the positive $\boldsymbol{\hat{\theta}}$ direction around itself via Amp\`ere's law.
+Together, the current and magnetic field produce a $\vec{J}\times\vec{B}$ force in the negative $\mathbf{\hat{r}}$ direction, leading to a constriction of the material, which is known as the pinch force.
 (In the presence of an axial field, an azimuthal current flows as well, generating an opposing force.)
 The outermost radius moving inwards under this force, where the axial current density overwhelmingly resides, is referred to as the ``piston" and picks up the vast majority of the mass it encounters on its inward journey like a snowplow.
-The shock wave the piston produces, which moves inwards ahead of it, is referred to as the ``shock".
-Across the shock front, quantities of interest suffer characteristic discontinuities that can be described via the Rankine-Hugoniot (RH) Jump Conditions.
-The region between the piston and the shock is referred to interchangeably as the ``liner" or the ``sheath".
+The preceding shock wave the piston produces is referred to as the ``shock".
+Across the shock front, quantities of interest suffer characteristic discontinuities that can be described via the Rankine-Hugoniot (RH) jump conditions~\cite{Classic,Zeldovich}, as illustrated in Appendix~\hyperref[App:A]{A}.
+The region between the piston and shock is referred to interchangeably as the ``liner" or ``sheath".